-245 See supra, Sections IV.D.2 and IV.D.3.e.
+&lt;sup>254 See supra, Sections IV.D.2 and IV.D.3.e.

 As previously discussed, all parties have the same cost to acquire RINs, whether they do so by blending renewable fuel or by purchasing RINs.
-246 A party's cost of acquiring RINs, therefore, is unrelated to its ability to blend renewable fuel.
+A party's cost of acquiring RINs, therefore, is unrelated to its ability to blend renewable fuel.
 Further, it is not necessarily the case that greater quantities of renewable fuel can be blended into gasoline relative to diesel fuel.
 With the exception of very small quantities of higher-level ethanol blends such as E15 and E85, blending of ethanol into gasoline is limited to 10% by volume.
 Conversely, many parties regularly sell diesel fuel blended with up to 20% biodiesel or renewable diesel.
 Parties blending 20% biodiesel or renewable diesel into diesel fuel would acquire more RINs than parties blending 10% ethanol into gasoline, especially after accounting for the higher equivalence values of biodiesel and renewable diesel.

-246 See supra, Sections IV.D.2 and IV.D.3.f.
+&lt;sup>255 See supra, Sections IV.D.2 and IV.D.3.f.

-247 See, e.g., diesel fuel offerings by Pilot Flying J-the largest diesel fuel retailer in the United States-available at https://pilotflyingj.com/fuel-prices.
+&lt;sup>256 See, e.g., diesel fuel offerings by Pilot Flying J-the largest diesel fuel retailer in the United States-available at https://pilotflyingj.com/fuel-prices.

-V. Alternative Compliance Demonstration Approach
+V. Alternative Compliance Demonstration Approach and Proposed Alternative RIN Retirement Schedule

-In a separate, concurrent action, 248 EPA is providing an alternative approach to demonstrating compliance for the 31 small refineries whose 2018 SRE petitions were originally granted and are now being denied after remand.
-As explained in the Compliance Action, there is a unique confluence of events driving EPA's conclusion that an alternative compliance demonstration approach is necessary in order to address RIN market constraints and ensure RFS program integrity.
-The Compliance Action is separate and addresses only the compliance demonstration required subsequent to this final decision to adjudicate the 31 aforementioned 2018 SRE petitions.
-The Compliance Action does not address any findings of DEH, as those determinations are made only within this final decision.
+In a separate, concurrent action, EPA is supplementing the April 2022 Compliance Action that provided an alternative approach to demonstrating compliance for the 31 small refineries whose 2018 SRE petitions were originally granted and were denied after remand in the April 2022 SRE Denial to also include three similarly situated SRE petitions that were denied in this action: two for the 2016 compliance year and one for the 2017 compliance year.
+As explained in the June 2022 Compliance Action, there is a unique confluence of events driving EPA's conclusion that an alternative compliance demonstration approach is necessary in order to address RIN market constraints and ensure RFS program integrity.
+The June 2022 Compliance Action is separate and addresses only the compliance demonstration required subsequent to EPA's final decision to adjudicate the 34 aforementioned 2016-2018 SRE petitions in this action and the April 2022 SRE Denial.